Are you a diver? Join the Contest to protect the Pillow coral!

 Monitoring

-The monitoring of Cladocora caespitosa colonies follows a protocol developed by the Anton Dohrn Zoological Station.
+The monitoring of Cladocora caespitosa colonies follows a protocol developed by Rutgers University in collaboration with Anton Dohrn Zoological Station.
 This method allows the collection of crucial data on coral growth, health status (bleaching and necrosis), water quality, and temperature, providing a scientific basis for planning future conservation actions.
 The data collected enrich the database of the Ustica Marine Protected Area, supporting more effective marine ecosystem management.

 Restoration